jodastephen/railmodel/CR2-SwirlMax-SWLondon.md

 * CR2 changing to Northern (City) Southbound at AGL in 36-39m at 10tph (+3m)
 * CR2 changing to District at VIC in 37-39m at 10tph (+4m)
 * TWI-WAT changing to Northern (West End) at WAT changing to District at CHX in 41-47m at 4tph (+10m)
+* TWI-WAT changing to Victoria at VXH changing to District at VIC in 42-47m at 4tph (+10m)
 * TWI-WAT changing to BAL-VIC at CLJ changing to District at VIC in 45-49m at 4tph (+13m)

 From New Malden to Moorgate (12m better)